setchi/n_back_tracer/Assets/Plugins/DOTween/readme.txt

 // NOTES //////////////////////////////////////////////////////

-- DOTween's Utility Panel can be found under "Tools > DOTween Utility Panel" and also contains other useful options, like direct links to the documentation and to check if you have the latest version.
+- DOTween's Utility Panel can be found under "Tools > DOTween Utility Panel" and also contains other useful options, plus a tab to set DOTween's preferences